Ihuaenyi/Mechanics-informatics-driven-topology-optimization-via-Gaussian-random-fields/README.md

   year={2025},
   url={https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5800046}
 }

 Paper: Mechanics informatics-driven topology optimization for test specimen design and single-test material characterization: A Gaussian random field approach

-Contributing
+## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+## Contact

-Royal C. Ihuaenyi - ihuaenyi.r@northeastern.edu
+Royal C. Ihuaenyi - r.ihuaenyi@northeastern.edu
 Juner Zhu - j.zhu@northeastern.edu

 Department of Mechanical and Industrial Engineering